-Transport secretary Michael Matheson said the builders of the £1.35 billion bridge had had difficulties getting the resources needed to do the work.
+Transport secretary Michael Matheson said the bridge builders had had difficulties getting the resources needed to do the work.

-The only remaining work should have been painting under the road deck - due to be finished in December next year - as The Scotsman revealed in July.
+The only remaining work from this week should have been painting under deck that carries the carriageways - due to be finished in December next year - as The Scotsman revealed in July.

-However, an updated list shows only two of 23 of the finishing and snagging works have been completed, with seven now continuing into 2019.
+However, an updated list shows only two of 23 of the finishing and snagging works have been completed, with seven now continuing until October next year.

 A spokesman for the Scottish Government's Transport Scotland agency, which is in charge of the project, said: "Traffic management will come off in December, then return in spring to summer at night for the works."

-Mr Matheson said: “Our contractor, FCBC, have indicated they have not made the progress with the snagging and finishing works as originally planned.
+Mr Matheson said: “Our contractor, Forth Crossing Bridge Constructors (FCBC) have indicated they have not made the progress with the snagging and finishing works as originally planned.